devd4n/quansible/README.md

 ROLES_PATH="$ROOT_DIR/ansible/public/roles"

 SCRIPT_DIR=$(pwd)
-ANSIBLE_VERSION="4.0.0"
+ANSIBLE_VERSION="7.2.0"

 ## Backup
-the following files/directories should be backed up:
+as long as now backup and restore routine is developed the following files/directories should be backed up:
+- private
-- ansible
+- requirements.yml
 - quansible.cfg

 ## Create own roles and create a github repo